pchapin/augusta/README.md

 As a result, Augusta programs that use reserved words in unusual casings as ordinary identifiers (`While` instead of `while`) will compile, whereas they would not in Ada.
-This breaks Augusta as a subset of Ada, but we have no intention of ever changing this behavior.
+This breaks Augusta as a subset of Ada, but we have no intention of ever-changing this behavior.
 There are other examples.
 See the Augusta Language Reference Manual for more details about Augusta/Ada compatibility and the rationale for any deviations.